Muzammil-Elahi/House-Price-Prediction/README.md

 #
 Data: Boston Housing imported from sklearn library
 NOT TIME-SERIES
-Predict house price by idnetiying internal/external factors like number of rooms.
+Predict house price by identifying internal/external factors like number of rooms.